 Does your cat claw up your curtains?
 Scratch your doors?
 Completely destroy your window screens, the edges of your couch, and your carpets?
 Well, there’s a good reason for that: cats scratch.
 When they play, they scratch.
 When they fight, they scratch.
 When they stretch, they scratch… you get the idea.
 It’s a natural, healthy behaviour.
 But when it tears your home to shreds, it’s time to act.
 How can you make sure your cat scratches – appropriately?

 Hey, Instead of My Drapes, Try This!

-Because scratching is such an essential part of cat behavior and health (they need to scratch to remove old, frayed claws, for instance, and if your cat spends time outdoors, she needs sharp claws for defense), the goal is not to stop it altogether.
+Because scratching is such an essential part of cat behaviour and health (they need to scratch to remove old, frayed claws, for instance, and if your cat spends time outdoors, she needs sharp claws for defence), the goal is not to stop it altogether.
 Instead, you want to stop it from ruining your furniture and upholstery.
 How?

 Redirect her attention.
-Teach her that your favorite chair is off limits – but this nice scratching post is perfectly fine.
+Teach her that your favourite chair is off limits – but this nice scratching post is perfectly fine.
 Cats like to dig their claws into a variety of surfaces, including:

-- Posts covered with sisal (a tough, natural fiber) or upholstery.
+- Posts covered with sisal (a tough, natural fibre) or upholstery.

 - Cardboard.
 What you can do with a little recycling, hot glue, and some time!
 When you’re sitting down to catch up on your DVR after a long day at work, make a cardboard scratching post.
 Cats love the corrugated surfaces.
 You can find great DIY ideas all over the internet.